-- 4. A person whose driving privilege is restricted pursuant to this section shall: - (a) If he was ordered to install a device pursuant to paragraph (a) of subsection 1, have the device inspected by the manufacturer of the device or its agent at least one time during the period in which he is required to use the device; or - (b) If he was ordered to install a device pursuant to paragraph (b) of subsection 1, have the device inspected by the manufacturer of the device or its agent at least one time each 90 days, - → to determine whether the device is operating properly.
-An inspection required pursuant to this subsection must be conducted in accordance with regulations adopted pursuant to NRS 484.3888.
+- 4. A person whose driving privilege is restricted pursuant to this section shall: - (a) If the person was ordered to install a device pursuant to paragraph (a) of subsection 1, have the device inspected by the manufacturer of the device or its agent at least one time during the period in which the person is required to use the device; or - (b) If the person was ordered to install a device pursuant to paragraph (b) of subsection 1, have the device inspected by the manufacturer of the device or its agent at least one time each 90 days, - → to determine whether the device is operating properly.
+An inspection required pursuant to this subsection must be conducted in accordance with regulations adopted pursuant to NRS 484C.480.
 The manufacturer or its agent shall submit a report to the Director indicating whether the device is operating properly and whether it has been tampered with.
 If the device has been tampered with, the Director shall notify the court that ordered the installation of the device. - 5.
-If a person is required to operate a motor vehicle in the course and scope of his employment and the motor vehicle is owned by his employer, the person may operate that vehicle without the installation of a device, if: - (a) The employee notifies his employer that the employee's driving privilege has been so restricted; and - (b) The employee has proof of that notification in his possession or the notice, or a facsimile copy thereof, is with the motor vehicle. - → This exemption does not apply to a motor vehicle owned by a business which is all or partly owned or controlled by the person otherwise subject to this section. - 6.
-The running of the period during which a person is required to have a device installed pursuant to this section commences when the Department issues a restricted license to him or reinstates his driving privilege and is tolled whenever and for as long as the person is, with regard to a violation of NRS 484.379, 484.3795, 484.37955 or 484.379778, imprisoned, serving a term of residential confinement, confined in a treatment facility, on parole or on probation. - 7.
-As used in this section: - (a) ["Concentration of alcohol of 0.18 or more in his blood or breath" means 0.18 gram or more of alcohol per 100 milliliters of the blood of a person or per 210 liters of his breath.
+If a person is required to operate a motor vehicle in the course and scope of his or her employment and the motor vehicle is owned by the person's employer, the person may operate that vehicle without the installation of a device, if: - (a) The employee notifies his or her employer that the employee's driving privilege has been so restricted; and - (b) The employee has proof of that notification in his or her possession or the notice, or a facsimile copy thereof, is with the motor vehicle. - → This exemption does not apply to a motor vehicle owned by a business which is all or partly owned or controlled by the person otherwise subject to this section. - 6.
+The running of the period during which a person is required to have a device installed pursuant to this section commences when the Department issues a restricted license to the person or reinstates the driving privilege of the person and is tolled whenever and for as long as the person is, with regard to a violation of NRS 484C.110, 484C.120, 484C.130 or 484C.430, imprisoned, serving a term of residential confinement, confined in a treatment facility, on parole or on probation.